Burden of Proof

-As part of our vision to see all people living long lives in full health, we're investigating which popular health recommendations actually have the biggest impact, so everyone from health-conscious individuals to policymakers can better understand the strength of evidence behind certain risks and outcomes.
+We investigated which popular health recommendations have the biggest impact, so everyone from health-conscious individuals to policymakers can better understand the strength of evidence behind certain risks and outcomes.

 What risks have the strongest, most consistent evidence across studies?